-This command determines the IP address or interface to be used when routing a packet for which no adequate specific route is found.
-It also allows you to specify that the packet be locally processed.
+This command determines the IP address or interface to be used when routing a packet if an adequate specified route cannot be found.
+It also allows you to specify if the packet is to be locally processed.

 This clause is only applicable to Policy Routing, and in BGP.